 Though disbelievers still like to claim that there is no evidence for telepathy, there is a mountain of evidence for it.
 The desire to reject it seems to arise from the view of some people that it's an unwelcome remnant from our superstitious prehistoric past.
 We need, they say, to escape that past, not re-connect … Continue reading Paranormal World |Dreams and Telepathy

 Because I've been studying dreams since I was a boy, every now and then I think it's time for me to write my own book about dreams.
 But each time that happens I immediately think of psychologist Robert L. Van de Castle’s monumental book, Our Dreaming Mind and I discard the thought.
-It’s a book … Continue reading Robert Van de Castle – Our Dreaming Mind |all you wanted to know about dreams and more
+It’s a book … Continue reading Dreams | Robert L. Van de Castle – Our Dreaming Mind |all you wanted to know about dreams and more

 In my book The Shyness Guide, and in previous posts here, I've said that I think you should think twice before trying to 'interpret' your dreams.
 I have long believed that most interpretations are either wrong or simply inadequate, only catching a minor part of what a dream is about.
 In this, I thought I … Continue reading Dreams |Should you interpret them?